 Under rare circumstances, some abilities are through special cases extremely hard to resist, gaining “Power”.
 Calls with Power require an additional appropriate Defense to be used in order to successfully resist.
 These calls are delivered with a number afterward, such as “Pain 2”, indicating the amount of Defenses required to stop it.
 These Defenses need not all be from the same source, so long as they could each be used appropriately.
 For instance, Pain 2 might be countered with two Parry calls, or one Parry and one Armor.
+These defenses are usually called as “Parry, Parry” or “Parry, Armor” to indicate how many defenses are being spent.
 Power from multiple sources combines.

 Units of Time